rtayne/TO-SQLHTTP/README.md

-* Download and unzip into the SQLHTTP.ahk Script Working Directory (A_ScriptDir):
+* Download and unzip into the same directory as the SQLHTTP.ahk script (Script Working Directory):

       AHKhttp - https://github.com/zhamlin/AHKhttp